-The need for semi-autonomous or autonomous operations, communication delay, short contact periods as well as the need for survival in harsh environments poses unique challenges to Automotive Mechanical Transmission Systems (AMTS).
-Predictive health monitoring (PHM) systems are currently gaining in popularity due to their effectiveness in providing robust information about the system condition and reducing maintenance costs.
+Key words: A. Condition based maintenance, health monitoring system, Mechanical transmission, support Vector The description of Abstract The need for semi-autonomous or autonomous operations, communication lelay, short contact periods as well as the need for survival in harsh environments poses unique challenges to Automotive Mechanical Transmission Systems AMTS).
+Predictive health monitoring (PHM) systems are currently gaining n popularity due to their effectiveness in providing robust information about he system condition and reducing maintenance costs.
 This paper presents a PHM system for monitoring different gear faults using vibration analysis and Support Vector Machine (SVM) algorithms.
-Experiments were conducted on a multi-stage gearbox (Automotive Mechanical Transmission Systems) under three conditions, normal, external vibrational excitation and oiling system high temperature.
-Multi-class SVM based on developing a model for normal and faulty states; the model used for monitoring the upcoming sensory data, and classifies them as normal or faulty ones.
+Experiments were conducted on a multi-stage gearbox (Automotive Mechanical Transmission Systems) under hree conditions, normal, external vibrational excitation and oiling system high emperature.
+Multi-class SVM based on developing a model for normal and aulty states; the model used for monitoring the upcoming sensory data, and classifies them as normal or faulty ones.
 The model is verified through additional experimental observations.
-The classifier algorithm was coded in Matlab and showed a good potential in classifying different failure mechanisms.
+The classifier algorithm was coded in Matlab and showed a good potential in classifying different failure mechanisms. --- ---